-Although the results of a sensory test are checked statistically (CVr $\leq 20\%$ for the median of predominant defect and fruity attribute), a sensory laboratory should have adequate quality control procedures in place to check the validity of their results.
+Although the results of a sensory test are checked statistically (CVr ≤20% for the median of the predominant defect and fruity attribute), a sensory laboratory should have adequate quality control procedures in place to check the validity of their results.

-Irrespective of the method employed for the purposes of quality control, the same method should be used at each tasting session.
+Irrespective of the method employed for quality control, the same method should be used at each tasting session.
 It should be documented, complete with clearly defined acceptance and rejection criteria.
 The corresponding evidence should exist and should concur with the documented information.